Arch Linux Installation Guide with Full Root Encryption

 Example:

-If partitions exist and you need them, stop.
+If partitions exist and data preservation is required, stop.
 Use Section 8 or 10.
-Proceed only for fresh install.
+Proceed only for fresh installation.

 2.2 Create Partitions